NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 sample with no real drift (i.e. the sample is drawn from the same distribution), and an analysis set with severe drift in only one category.
 The reference and analysis set without drift were drawn from the uniform distribution with 200 categories.
 The analysis set with severe drift was constructed by drawing a sample from the uniform distribution with 200 categories, then adding more occurrences of the 100th category.
 The sample size of each of the three sets was 7000 points.
 A visualization of the empirical probability mass function can be seen below.
+On the left, we see the reference data distribution
+(the blue bars) and the analysis data distribution without drift (the purple bars).
+On the right, we see the reference distribution (the blue bars) and the analysis distribution with severe drift in the 100th category (the red bars).

 .. image:: ../_static/univariate-comparison/uniform.svg
     :width: 1400pt